 Completion Bonds and Costs

 As mentioned earlier, usually these bonds are considered to be completion bonds which mean they are considered riskier than a typical performance bond or payment bond.
 That also means they generally cost more.
-Most bond companies have some rate flexibility with their rate filings, but many are flat rates that cost more than other bonds.
-Also, these bonds are generally excluded from the typical credit-based model underwriting models.
-That means more underwriting information may be necessary and you probably can’t get one through your typical insurance agent.
-MG Surety Bonds has many bond companies who like developer bonds and we have the expertise to help you get what you need.
+Most surety bond companies have some rate flexibility with their rate filings, but many are flat rates that cost more than other types of surety bonds.
+Also, these Developer Bonds are generally excluded from the typical credit-based model underwriting models.
+That means more underwriting information may be necessary and you probably cannot get one through your typical insurance agent.
+MG Surety Bonds has many surety bond companies who like developer bonds and we have the expertise to help you get what you need.
 Contact us today, we want to be your bond broker for life!